2ndQuadrant/postgres-installer/README-windows.txt

 Welcome to Postgres Installer by 2ndQuadrant
 ============================================

 Postgres Installer by 2ndquadrant is a GUI based, user-friendly installer for PostgreSQL that is digitally signed and certified by 2ndQuadrant.
-The installer is currently available for PostgreSQL versions 9.5, 9.6, 10, 11 and 12(Beta).
-Postgres Installer has the ability to run in graphical, command line, or quiet installation modes for  Windows, MacOS and Linux.
+The installer is currently available for PostgreSQL versions 9.5, 9.6, 10, 11 and 12.
+Postgres Installer has the ability to run in graphical, command line, or quiet installation modes for  Windows, macOS and Linux.

 Features